Double Materiality Assessments

 Step 1

 Big opportunities require a broad view.
-First, we’ll dive deep into the landscape around you, researching your competitors, analysing your sector, and evaluating your value chain.
+First, we’ll dive deep into the landscape around you, researching your competitors, analysing your sector, and understanding your value chain.
 From here, we’ll build a tailored list of crucial topics that resonate with your stakeholders.
-This gives us our stakeholder map: the key to engagement and traction.
+We’ll also create a stakeholder map with you: the key to effective engagement.

 DMA survey